babylon-workshop/sonicriderstruecolors/README.md

 - A more curated selection of music and Extreme Gears.
 Most unmodified SRTE Gears are not available by default, but can be re-enabled by enabling the new "Enable All Gears" Debug feature.
 - The ability to play with one CPU in Free Race, for various purposes.
 This can be enabled by selecting the "Add A Friend" Debug feature.
 - Controversial mechanics such as Magnetic Impulse, Tornado Ignore and Autopilot are disabled by default.
+- Removal of RNG Item Boxes in Free/Tournament Race.
+RNG Boxes have a 50/50 chance of generating as either 10 Rings or 30 Air.

 ## Extreme Gears